levente-varga/Tower/README.md

 ### Camera system

-The camera should be a game object with unique properties (i.e. transform, zoom, aspect ratio etc.).
+The camera should be a game object with unique properties (transform, zoom, aspect ratio etc.).
 Support multiple cameras.

 ### More primitive objects

-Support a variety of built-in primitive objects like plane, cube, sphere etc. Would be useful for showcasing the capabilities of the engine.
+Support a variety of built-in primitive objects like plane, cube and sphere.
+Would be useful for showcasing the capabilities of the engine.